techwolf-ai/workrb/README.md

 ### Checkpointing & Resuming

-WTEB automatically saves result checkpoints after each task completion in a specific language.
+WorkRB automatically saves result checkpoints after each task completion in a specific language.

 **Automatic Resuming** - Simply rerun with the same `output_folder`: